MichalRsa/astro-blog/src/content/blog/understanding-redux.md

 The common problem with redux is seeing the library as overcomplicated.
 The fact that is most commonly learned with React which also adds more complexity.
 Does not help in understanding how it works and how different parts of redux cooperate.

 **In a series of tutorials, we will build up the understanding by starting with the bare redux package**.
 We will first use its API without the framework and then add React.
-The fact that is most commonly learned with React also adds more complexity.
-Does not help in understanding how it works and how different parts of redux cooperate.

 You probably may know that **redux beside react-redux has its stand-alone package redux**.
 It means that redux core is just a javascript library.
 It means **you can run it anywhere you want either node app or web browser**.
 The key to getting things in order is to understand the core library and then use it in our app.